yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

         [whamlet|<h1>#{theText}|]
 </code>

+Don't worry if you find all of this a bit cryptic.
+This is normal when learning a new framework.
+In short it just declare a function named getEchoR with one argument (`theText`) of type String.
+When this function is called, it return a "Handler RepHtml" whatever it is.
+But mainly this will encapsulate our expected result inside an HTML text.

 After saving the file, you should see yesod recompile the application.
 When the compilation is finished you'll see the message: `Starting devel application`.

-You can now visit: [`http://localhost:3000/echo/Yesod%20rocks!`](http://localhost:3000/echo/Yesod%20rocks!)
+Now you can visit: [`http://localhost:3000/echo/Yesod%20rocks!`](http://localhost:3000/echo/Yesod%20rocks!)

 TADA!
 It works.

+### Secure?

-Now, let's try to attack our website by entering name with special characters:
+Let's try to attack our website by entering a text with special characters:

 [`http://localhost:3000/echo/<a>I'm <script>alert("Bad!");`](http://localhost:3000/echo/<a>I'm <script>alert("Bad!");)<% "</script>" %>

+All should work better than expected.

 The special characters are protected for us.
-If you have a malicious user, he could not hide some bad script inside his name for example.
+If you have a malicious user, he could not hide some bad script inside his login name for example.

 This is a direct consequence of _type safety_.
 The URL string is put inside a URL type.